-With Explore Properties Group and a bonded and insured accomodator, saving income taxes on real estate sales is safe and easy.
+As your Realtors, we will coordinate with a bonded and insured accommodator to make saving income taxes on real estate sales safe and easy.

 What is a 1031 Exchange?

 The Internal Revenue Service in 1990 initiated rules on Tax-Deferred Exchanges.

 Section 1.1031 of the Internal Revenue Code laid out the procedure for turning a sale and purchase type transaction into an exchange.

 Rules of Tax Deferred Exchanges

 1. Exchanges can be used only for investment properties or properties owned for use in a business.
 They can't be used for residences or for second homes unless the property is used only for rental to third parties.

 2. Exchanges must be made between like-kind properties.